juliosong/blog/_posts/2019-09-01-category-theory-notes-8.md

 Two places I've seen these "essentially" notions<sup><a href="#fn1" id="ref1">1</a></sup> are the definition of [_categorical embedding_](https://en.wikipedia.org/wiki/Subcategory#Embeddings) (full + faithful + essentially injective on objects) and that of [_categorical equivalence_](https://en.wikipedia.org/wiki/Equivalence_of_categories) (full + faithful + essentially surjective on objects).
 I do have notes on both, but I'll leave them to future posts.

 ### 3. Jectivity based on arrow collection
-I haven't met functor classes in this subdimension in use in my limited experience but list them anyway for completeness.
+I haven't met functor classes in this subdimension in my limited experience but list them anyway for completeness.
 A functor is
 - [_injective on arrows_](https://proofwiki.org/wiki/Definition:Injective_on_Morphisms) if its arrow function is injective,
 - [_surjective on arrows_](https://proofwiki.org/wiki/Definition:Surjective_on_Morphisms) if its arrow function is surjective, and
 - _bijective on arrows_ if its arrow function is bijective.